Alexaaanik/social-isolation-ambition/README.md

 If you reference this work:

 > Anikeev, A. (2026). *Social isolation and ambition: A two-wave correlational study of school ostracism and goal abandonment in high-achieving adolescents.* Independent research preprint.
-Available at: [GitHub URL] / OSF: [DOI when available].

 ## Contact